 Surtaxes for UI Administration or Non-UI Purposes.
-Twenty-six states and the District of Columbia levy surtaxes on employers, usually to fund administration but sometimes for job training or special improvements in technology.
+Twenty-nine states and the District of Columbia levy surtaxes on employers, usually to fund administration but sometimes for job training or special improvements in technology.
 They are often deposited in a fund outside of the state's unemployment fund.
-Some of the names they go by are job training tax (Arizona), reemployment service fund tax (New York), wage security tax (Oregon), and investment in South Dakota future fee (South Dakota).
+Some of the names they go by are the state training and employment program (Arkansas), reemployment service fund tax (New York), wage security tax (Oregon), and investment in South Dakota future fee (South Dakota).